-The friend turned to the barista before Smith could respond—that’s how her life had been lately—people turning their back on her without warning.
+The friend turned to the barista before Smith answered—that’s how her life had been lately—people turning their back on her without warning.

 “What’d ya say?” asked the friend.

 “Nothing really.”
-Smith put her hand palms down on the counter while her friend stepped to the side.
+Smith put a hand palms down on the counter while her friend stepped to the side.

 “Nothing really?” asked the barista.

-Smith blinked, lost momentarily in the blur of her thoughts.
+Smith was lost momentarily in the blur of her thoughts.
 She coughed out the words: “Grande, Italian roast.”

 “Let’s sit over there,” said the friend, pointing to an unoccupied sofa in the far corner.

 Smith wanted to go outside—too much static inside.
-But in robot style, she trudged over to the sofa, coffee in hand while her friend waited by the pick-up station.
+But in robotic style, she trudged over to the sofa, coffee in hand while her friend waited by the pick-up station.

 Her eye started to pulsate with a slight ache.
 The coffee burned her tongue.
 She closed her eyes and silently recited her mantra: peace and love.
 When she opened them, her friend was seated next to her with a giant container.